 - Males appear to be affected more commonly than females.

 - It is more common in Ashkenazi Jews.

 - The cases reported have presented under the age of 1 year.

-- Clinical features can include myopathy, psychomotor retardation, cataracts and joint contractures.
+- Clinical features can include myopathy, psychomotor impairment, cataracts and joint contractures.

-- Death has occurred during childhood in all but one of the reported cases.
-There is a 2007 case report of a boy with phosphofructokinase (PFK) deficiency who presented, aged 3 days, with neonatal seizures and early infantile nonprogressive muscle weakness.
+- There is a 2007 case report of a boy with PFK deficiency who presented, aged 3 days, with neonatal seizures and early infantile non-progressive muscle weakness.
 He was gaining in his developmental milestones and his seizures were controlled on medication.

 - Symptoms are usually first noticed in childhood.